cdktf/cdktf-provider-launchdarkly/docs/project.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-Whether or not to require confirmation for flag and segment changes in this environment.
+Set to `true` if this environment requires confirmation for flag and segment changes.

+This field will default to `false` when not set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/project#confirm_changes Project#confirm_changes}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/project#confirm_changes Project#confirm_changes}

 ---